-Education Loans - money borrowed by a student or parent from the federal government or a private lender to fund postsecondary education; requires repayment with interest.
+Education Loans - Money borrowed by a student or parent from the federal government or a private lender to fund postsecondary education; requires repayment with interest.

-EFC (Expected Family Contribution) - amount considered reasonable for your family to contribute to your educational expenses according to FAFSA calculations.
+EFC (Expected Family Contribution) - Amount considered reasonable for your family to contribute to your educational expenses according to FAFSA calculations.

-FAFSA (Free Application for Federal Student Aid) - application completed by students and parents to apply for federal financial aid, along with some state programs.
+FAFSA (Free Application for Federal Student Aid) - Application completed by students and parents to apply for federal financial aid, along with some state programs.

-Federal Financial Aid - money offered by the federal government to assist eligible students in funding their post-secondary education.
+Federal Financial Aid - Money offered by the federal government to assist eligible students in funding their post-secondary education.

-Grants - money available to eligible students based upon financial need, past academic performance, service to the community or special areas of study; does not require repayment.
+Grants - Money available to eligible students based upon financial need, past academic performance, service to the community or special areas of study; does not require repayment.

-GSFAPPS (Georgia Student Financial Aid Application System) - financial aid application created by the Georgia Student Finance Commission that enables students to apply for most statebased financial aid programs.
+GSFAPP (Georgia Student Finance Application) - Financial aid application created by the GSFC that enables students to apply for most state-based financial aid programs.
 Available on GAfutures.org.

-ISIR (Institutional Student Information Record) - contains the information submitted on the FAFSA and the EFC as well as other information regarding financial aid eligibility.
+ISIR (Institutional Student Information Record) - Contains the information submitted on the FAFSA and the EFC as well as other information regarding financial aid eligibility.
 The ISIR is electronically transmitted to the school.

-SAR (Student Aid Report) - document you will receive after your FAFSA is processed.
+SAR (Student Aid Report) - Document you will receive after your FAFSA is processed.
 Your SAR will contain a summary of information reported on the FAFSA as well as your EFC.

-Scholarships - money for college that does not have to be repaid.
+Scholarships - Money for college that does not have to be repaid.
 This money can come from many sources, including the government, community groups, schools and corporations.
 Awards may be based on academic merit, artistic or athletic talent, major or hobbies.
 Search for scholarships on GAfutures.org.

-Service Cancelable Loans - student loans that will not have to be repaid if certain conditions are met.
+Service Cancelable Loans - Student loans that will not have to be repaid if certain conditions are met.
 Examples of service cancelable loans are the Georgia National Guard Service Cancelable Loan and the Scholarship for Engineering Education.

-Work-Study Programs - provide part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay educational expenses.
+Work-Study Programs - Provide part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay educational expenses.